AI generates well-liked but templatic empathic responses: Acknowledgements

 \section{Acknowledgements}

 We thank Jiaying Liu and Katie Yan for their assistance on the project.

-This material is based upon work supported by the National Science Foundation under Award No. 2443038 to D.C.O.
+This material is based upon work supported by the National Science Foundation under Award No. 2443038 to D.C.O, and Awards 2107524 and 2145479 to J.J.L.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 The Toyota Research Institute partially supported this work.
 This article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.

 This project has benefited from the Microsoft AI, Cognition, and the Economy (AICE) research program.